camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 ```

-## Create the Database Schema
+## Create the Database Schema and Tables

-By default, the database schema is automatically created in an H2 database when the engine starts up for the first time.
-If you do not want to use the H2 database, you first have to create a database schema for the Camunda BPM platform.
-The Camunda BPM distribution ships with a set of SQL create scripts that can be executed by a database administrator.
+In the default configuration of the distribution, the database schema and all required tables are automatically created in an H2 database when the engine starts up for the first time.
+If you do not want to use the H2 database, you have to

+* Create a database schema for the Camunda BPM platform yourself.
+* Execute the SQL DDL scripts which create all required tables and default indices.

-The database creation scripts are reside in the `sql/create` folder:
+The SQL DDL scripts reside in the `sql/create` folder of the distribution:

 `$JBOSS_DISTRIBUTION/sql/create/*_engine_$PLATFORM_VERSION.sql`
 `$JBOSS_DISTRIBUTION/sql/create/*_identity_$PLATFORM_VERSION.sql`

+As an alternative, you can also find a collection of the SQL scripts on our [Nexus](https://app.camunda.com/nexus/content/repositories/camunda-bpm/org/camunda/bpm/distro/camunda-sql-scripts/).
+Select the respective version and download the scripts as a `zip` or `tar.gz` file, then open the `camunda-sql-scripts-$PLATFORM_VERSION/create` folder.

 There is an individual SQL script for each supported database.
-Select the appropriate script for your database and run it with your database administration tool. (e.g., SqlDeveloper for Oracle).
+Select the appropriate script for your database and run it with your database administration tool (e.g., SqlDeveloper for Oracle).

-When you create the tables manually, then you can also configure the engine to **not** create tables at startup by setting the `isAutoSchemaUpdate` property to `false` (or, in case you are using Oracle, to `noop`).
-In JBoss, this is done in the `standalone.xml`, located in the `$JBoss_DISTRIBUTION\server\jboss-as-$VERSION\standalone\configuration\` folder.
+When you create the tables manually, then you have to configure the engine to **not** create tables at startup by setting the `isAutoSchemaUpdate` property to `false` (or, in case you are using Oracle, to `noop`).
+In JBoss, this is done in the `standalone.xml`, located in the `$JBOSS_DISTRIBUTION\server\jboss-as-$VERSION\standalone\configuration\` folder.

 {{< note title="Heads Up!" class="info" >}}
 If you have defined a specific prefix for the entities of your database, then you will have to manually adjust the `create` scripts accordingly so that the tables are created with the prefix.